NordicPlayground/puck/_tutorials/display.md

 description: How to create your own Display Puck
 ---

+This tutorial is part of a tutorial series on the [Nordic Pucks].
+I am assuming that you have already read the [introduction tutorial] and the [location puck tutorial].

+This tutorial will describe how to create a Bluetooth-enabled puck with an e-paper display.
+The display we have used is 264 x 176 pixels, and we're going to design a protocol which lets a connected device transmit an arbitrary black/white image to it via BLE.
+We will go through the necessary hardware setup, as well as the code needed to support it.

 # Requirements
 - 1x [Nordic nrf51822 mbed mKIT development board](https://mbed.org/platforms/Nordic-nRF51822/)
 - 1x [E-Paper display](http://www.seeedstudio.com/depot/27-ePaper-Panel-p-1596.html?cPath=34_82)